Center for the Development of Recycling

 The Center for the Development of Recycling (CDR) was a university-based, non-profit, environmental research and service organization.
-The CDR operated the recycling services directory website RecycleStuff.us and operated a call center for appointments on the disposal of household hazardous waste on behalf of the counties of Santa Clara and San Mateo until June 30th 2024.
-Additionally, CDR completed waste reduction projects and contracts for both counties.
+Established in 1989, the CDR created and operated the recycling hotline for Santa Clara County and established one of nations first recycling services websites, RecycleStuff.org.
+The website began services in 1999 to the jurisdictions within Santa Clara County and later San Mateo County.
+The CDR also operated the household hazardous waste (HHW) call center for Santa Clara County making appointments for county residents.
+Additionally, CDR completed multiple waste reduction projects for local government and industry.

+CDR was unique in that it created an opportunity for university students to learn the field of Sustainable Materials Management (SMM) while they assisted the public.
+Over 100 students have been documented as using CDR experience to earn careers in the field of SMM after graduation from SJSU.
+Students collected and confirmed data on the website, operated the call center, and worked on contracted projects.

 The CDR was located in the Department of Environmental Studies at San Jose State University, and was staffed by faculty-managed service-learning university students.
 Alumni frequently earned careers in sustainable materials management.

 History

 The CDR was founded in 1989 by San Jose State Department of Environmental Studies professor Bruce Olszewski.
-In 1991, CDR first collaborated to provide recycling information services to Santa Clara County.
+In 1991, CDR improved government efficiency by establishing the Santa Clara County Recycling Hotline.
 In 1992, the CDR began operating its recycling services directory hotline.
 CDR added a donor-funded website in 1999.
 In 2017, CDR expanded its organization to include the County of San Mateo for website management.
-In 2023 Bruce Olszewski retired, subsequently at the end of the 2023–24 academic year, CDR was disbanded until another SJSU staff member takes over the program.
+In 2023 Bruce Olszewski retired, subsequently at the end of the 2023–24 academic year, CDR was disbanded as SJSU unsuccessfully sought his replacement.